 Why’s that?
-Because there are a lot of details, which are not obvious in the beginning.
+Because there are a lot of details, which are not evident in the beginning.

 Let’s take an easy example: Departure Punctuality.

-Trivial at first: All flights departing as (or nearly as) planned (an expert would say ATD > STD) in relation with all departed flights.
+Trivial at first: All flights departing as (or nearly as) planned (an expert would say ATD > STD) in relation to all departed flights.

 Unfortunately, there are dozens of additional questions:

-- If it’s based on delay times, do we receive the delays instantly and in a good quality?
+- If we go for delay times, do we receive the delays instantly and in good quality?

 - When does unpunctuality start?
 3 minutes late?
 15?
 16?